atharvrustagi/Rubiks-Cube-Camera-Input-Solver/README.md

 ## Language used - Python

-## Packages Used - Kociemba, opencv, Numpy, Pygame
+## Packages Used - Kociemba, Opencv, Numpy, Pygame

 ### Screenshots from the application